rwnk-12/apmyx-gui/README.md

 1. Install the [Export Cookies](https://addons.mozilla.org/en-US/firefox/addon/export-cookies-txt/) extension.
 2. Open the Apple Music website and log in to your account.
 3. Click the extension icon and choose to export cookies for music.apple.com.
-4. Open the saved file and find the line for "media user token".
+4. Open the saved file and find the line for "media-user-token".
 5. Copy the long value from that line.
 6. Paste the value into the apmyx settings field.